CApture Film Festival

 • include a poster to advertise the film that has been made

-• include the signature item ‘box’
+• include the signature item ‘clip’

 Upload instructions for your film